eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 .. figure:: /rst/figures/screenshots/log_panel.png
     :align: center

-For the explanation of this information refer to the section :ref:`log_panel`.
+For a thorough explanation of this information refer to the section :ref:`log_panel`.

 .. _issues_panel_layout: